RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 #### Main repository branches and continuous integration
 Curiosity makes use of the branches `main`, `stable`.
-- `main` branch is a representation of development and `stage-beta/preview`.
+- `main` branch is a representation of development, `stage`.
-   - When a branch push happens the `main` branch is automatically deployed for `https://console.stage.redhat.com/preview`
+   - When a branch push happens the `main` branch is automatically deployed for `https://console.stage.redhat.com/`
-- `stable` branch is a representation of 3 environments `stage-stable`, `prod-beta/preview`, and `prod-stable`.
+- `stable` branch is a representation of a single environment, `prod`.
-   - When a branch push happens the `stable` branch is automatically deployed for `https://console.stage.redhat.com/`
-   - To release to `prod-beta/preview` a Git hash is submitted with a GitLab Merge Request within the `app-interface` repository.
-This will be deployed to `https://console.redhat.com/preview`
-      - It is preferable if ONLY releasing to `prod-beta/preview` that a release candidate tag is created for the latest commit.
+   - Commits can be parked on `stable`.
+We no longer automatically deploy commits on the `stable` branch.
-   - To release to `prod-stable` a Git hash is submitted with a GitLab Merge Request within the `app-interface` repository.
-This will be deployed to `https://console.redhat.com/`
+   - To release to `prod` a Git hash is submitted with a GitLab Merge Request within the `app-interface` repository.
+This will be deployed to `https://console.redhat.com`
-      - It is preferable if releasing to `prod-stable` that a tag is created for the latest commit.
+      - It is preferable if releasing to `prod` that a tag is created for the latest commit.
 The commit message should use the form `chore(release): [version number]`

 #### Branch syncing